dojo/docs/quickstart/custom-builds.rst

   The name of the profile to use for the build.
 It must be the first part of the profile file name in the profiles/ directory.
 For instance, to use base.profile.js, specify profile=base.
 Default: base

 profileFile
-  A file path to the the profile file.
+  A file path to the profile file.
 Use this if your profile is outside of the profiles directory.
 Do not specify the "profile" build option if you use "profileFile" Default: ""

 action
   The build action(s) to run.
 Can be a comma-separated list, like action=clean,release.
 The possible build actions are: clean, release Default: "help".